VCS-DR. GORDON THEILEN RESIDENT RESEARCH GRANT INFORMATION

 - Adequacy of Animal Involvement Justification (Protection/Safety)

-A complete application in the form of a single pdf file must be submitted by email attachment at a specified date (timetable for 2018 will be determined and announced in fall of 2017).
+A complete application in the form of a single pdf file must be submitted to our online proposal system (link below).

 - Proposals should be written on 8.5 × 11 inch paper with a minimum of 3⁄4 inch margins